almapro/persistence/README.md

 # Persistence

-The most effective tools & techeniques for persistence
+The most effective tools & techeniques used in Post-Exploitation